 Public Relations may sound unattractive when you don’t know the storytelling behind it.
-As a student who came to Centennial College three years ago to study in the Bachelors of Public Relations Management program, I often get questions about public relations.
+As a student who came to Centennial College three years ago to study in the Honours Bachelor of Public Relations Management program, I often get questions about public relations.
 For those asking, I usually say it’s a combination of communications and marketing, to which I usually still get questions on what I do.
 To that I say, my program teaches you the principles of the business world and how to build relationships with the public.
 We do writing pieces such as news releases, social media posts, editorials, matte articles, product plans and communications plans, we work on research and communications planning and much more.

 We are storytellers.
 There’s a reason that the program is located at the Story Arts Centre Campus.
 Through my time in the program, Centennial College has taught me that public relations are storytelling.
 We are the ones that tell your story.
 We spread people’s messages to the world and offer a storyline to any situation.
 In order to reach a public, you must start with a great story to captivate interest.
 This is important because our brains are hardwired to remember stories, not facts or data.
 Ever told someone at a dinner that you have some interesting facts to tell them?
 No one does that.
 You will say ‘Let me tell you a story…’ or ‘This one time…’.